-Responsible Employees are individuals who are required to notify the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity when an incident of sexual violence, misconduct, gender-based harassment, discrimination and/or retaliation is disclosed to them.
+Responsible Employees are staff who work in the offices below.
+Responsible Employees are required to notify the Office of Institutional Equity when an incident of sexual violence, misconduct, gender-based harassment, discrimination and/or retaliation is reported to them.
+This report must be made as soon as possible, and no later than 24 hours after the report is made.